BAM-PFA/Drive2Piction/README.md

 Since I'm running this every evening long after I've gone home, I have set my computer to wake a couple of minutes before hand every day, then go to sleep an hour later.
 Otherwise, the cron job (or the launch daemon) wouldn't run.

+On Sunday evening a shell script moves the week's FTP logs to a different folder to be archived.

 There are a lot of absolute paths specified out of convenience.
 If I or anyone else here needs to move the scripts or staging folders it will be a pain to redo all these.
 FYI.

 ## File validation